B&B LEGAL REQUIREMENTS

 BAD BEHAVIOUR

-When it comes to guests behaving badly, it might become necessary for you to call the police to eject them on your behalf.
+When it comes to guests behaving badly, in a small number of situations, it might become necessary for you to call the police to eject them on your behalf.
 You should only use this action as a last resort or if you fear for your safety or the safety of others.
 It is best to resolve a matter amicably wherever possible, but there are occasions where you may have no choice left but to defer matters to the relevant authorities.
-If you can, it might be better to keep the matter as discreet as possible, particularly if you have other guests in residence at the time.
+If you can, it’s best to keep the matter as discreet as possible, particularly if you have other guests in residence at the time.

 MALICIOUS DAMAGE